deepghs/cyberharem/README.md

 No, and never will be.
 We developed and open-sourced this project with the intention of making the training of waifus simpler and more convenient, while also ensuring more stable quality control.
 Resources such as datasets and models should belong to all anime waifu enthusiasts.
-They are created by a wide range of anime artists and are collected and compiled fully automatically by tools like waifuc and cyberharem. **Our hope is for these resources to be widely circulated, rather than monopolized in any form**.
+They are created by a wide range of anime artists and are collected and compiled fully automatically by tools like cyberharem and cyberharem. **Our hope is for these resources to be widely circulated, rather than monopolized in any form**.
 If you do not agree with this philosophy, we do not recommend that you continue using this project.